Learn / Guides / Usability testing guide

 Xtensio is a subscription-based library of modifiable and collaborative templates for a variety of business documents—including testing reports.

-➡ About this template: this report template can help you create a thorough and professional-looking final report of your usability testing results.
-Included are detailed sections for explaining methodology and demographics, results and conclusions, as well as sections for reporting on technical bugs and listing out next step action items.
+➡ About this template: this report template can help you create a thorough summary of your usability testing results.
+Included are detailed sections for explaining methodology and demographics, results and conclusions, as well as sections for reporting on technical bugs and listing out next-step action items.
 Based on your inputs, the template can generate charts and statistics to support your findings.

-🔗 Get the template at app.xtensio.com (note: users can gain access to one document free of charge, although they will need to pay to download or use certain features)
+🔗 Get the template at app.xtensio.com (although users can gain access to one document free of charge, you’ll need to pay to download or use certain features)

-✅ What this template is good for: this is a professional and compelling template for compiling your usability testing results and identifying the next steps.
+✅ What this template is good for: this is a professional and compelling template for compiling your usability testing results and identifying next steps.

-❌ What this template is not good for: you will have to pay extra to download the document as a PDF or remove the Xtensio branding from the report, so this may be best used solely as an example.
+❌ What this template is not good for: you’ll have to pay extra to download the document as a PDF or remove the Xtensio branding from the report, so this may be best used solely as an example.

 To preserve the integrity of your usability testing results, take a purposeful and methodical approach to testing.
 Using some of these checklists and templates gives you a head start toward an organized and effective usability study.